Sz-Daniel/Tarkony/README.md

 Thus, I retained a basic "flattened tree" structure that lists the branch and leaves for each selection and passes all the leaves under the branch to the listing as well - `useSelectedBulkCategoryLogic` works on a sort of recursive traversal level, which is displayed in ItemList.

 Possibly to be expanded long-term: when the user clicks on the selected category, it could go back to its parent level, enabling stepping back up to the root level.

+### `before-solid` Structure

+Based on the resources I have studied — including the official React documentation - it is clear that React primarily favors a functional and declarative approach.
+Accordingly, the older class-based component model has been gradually replaced by hook-based logic.
+However, throughout various development expectations and industry practices, I have frequently encountered a demand for object-oriented (OOP) design principles.
+I have decided to refactor the project into an OOP-based structure, with particular attention to adhering to the SOLID principles.
+The functional version will be preserved in a separate branch in a stable state.
+I store it in `before-solid' brench.